SIP Failover and Redundancy

 Configure your PBX to fail over quickly:

-- SIP Invite Timeout: 4-6 seconds (how long to wait for a response before trying the next server).
+- SIP INVITE Timeout: 4-6 seconds (how long to wait for a response before trying the next server).

 - Registration Timeout: 30 seconds (how long to wait before declaring registration failed).